Lost, stolen, inaccessible, damaged or found passports

 In person at your local Police Service or Royal Canadian Mounted Police (RCMP) station.

-By registered mail or courier to:Passport Canada Program
+By registered mail or courier to:Passport Program Integrity Branch, 3rd floor

 Outside Canada, please return the found passport with a letter to the nearest Government of Canada office abroad.

-Passport Canada recommends that you apply for a new passport if your current passport is damaged.
-Travellers whose passport is damaged in any way could face significant delays or be denied entry at border crossings, or be denied boarding on flights.
+You should apply for a new passport if your current passport is damaged.
+If you travel with a damaged passport, you could face delays or be denied entry at border crossings, or on flights.

 A passport is considered damaged if it: